fsciuti/awesome-speaker/README.md

 ## Source Code Tools
 *Code embedding tools, images generators, ...*
+- [Asciinema](https://asciinema.org/) - It helps to record terminal sessions and sharing them on the web without screen capture.
 - [Carbon](https://carbon.now.sh/) - Create and share beautiful images of your source code.
 - [Code Surfer](https://github.com/pomber/code-surfer) - React component for scrolling, zooming and highlighting code.
 - [Terminalizer](https://terminalizer.com/) - Record your terminal and generate animated gif images or share a web player
 - [ttygif](https://github.com/icholy/ttygif) - Convert terminal recordings to animated gifs
-- [Asciinema](https://asciinema.org/) - It helps to record terminal sessions and sharing them on the web without screen capture.

 ## Other Tools
 *Other useful tools for presentations*
+- [Binder](https://mybinder.org/) - Transform a github repository into a set of interactive Jupyther Notebooks.
 - [Super Simple Highlighter](https://chrome.google.com/webstore/detail/super-simple-highlighter/hhlhjgianpocpoppaiihmlpgcoehlhio) - Adds highlights to text on web pages with this Chrome Extension, and tries to restore them on subsequent visits.
-- [Binder](https://mybinder.org/) - Transform a github repository into a set of interactive Jupyther Notebooks.

 ## Platforms
 *Conference Managers, Call for Speakers Managers, Ticket Managers, ...*
 - [Sessionize](https://sessionize.com/) - The smart way to manage Call for Papers, Speakers and Agenda for your conference.
 Cloud based, safe and easy.
-- [Streamyard](https://streamyard.com/) - The easiest way to create professional live streams.

 ## Sharing Platforms
 *Social Networks, Sharing Platforms, ...*